raspberrypi/rpi-eeprom/imager/README.txt

 The easiest method for creating EEPROM rescue images, and formatting SD cards, is to use Raspberry Pi Imager from https://raspberrypi.com/software.
-Raspberry Pi Imager provides a GUI for downloading the latest version of this rescue image and flashing it to an SD card.
+Raspberry Pi Imager provides a GUI for downloading the latest version of this rescue image and flashing it to a spare SD card.

 Alternatively, copy the contents of this zip file to a blank FAT formatted SD card.
 The FAT partition must be < 32 GB.